 Active Headrest Meaning & Working Explained

-It is observed that the passengers in the car suffer serious neck injuries if the vehicle confronts a rear end collision even of a small magnitude.
+The engineers observed that the passengers in the car suffered serious neck injuries even when the vehicle confronts a rear end collision of a small magnitude.
 This happens mainly because of the relative backward movement of the torso and neck of the passenger.
-In such a case, the torso receives support from the vehicle seat but the neck continues to move towards rear.
-Thus all the stress of the impact is transferred to neck resulting in severe injuries.
+In such a case, the torso receives support from the vehicle seat.
+The neck continues to move towards the rear.
+This rearward movement transfers all the stress of the impact to the neck, resulting in severe injuries.
 Active-Headrest plays a key role in such a situation.

 Working of Active Head Restraint system:

 Active-Headrest system is connected to the electronic control system of the vehicle.
-Thus it is capable of recognising the rear end collision.
-Once the severity of such event increases a preset limit, this system activates the head rest which moves forward and upwards i.e. diagonally to provide support to passengers’ head thereby protecting it from injuries.
+Thus it is capable of recognizing the rear end collision.
+Once the severity of such event increases a preset limit, this system activates the head-rest.
+It moves forward and upwards i.e. diagonally to provide support to passengers’ head thereby protecting it from injuries.

 Method of activating active headrest system: